 Springport is a tiny village located in the state of Michigan.
-With a population of 824 people and just one neighborhood, Springport is the 522nd largest community in Michigan.
-Springport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 819 people and just one neighborhood, Springport is the 522nd largest community in Michigan.
+Much of the housing stock in Springport was built prior to World War II, making it one of the older and more historic villages in the country.

-Springport is a blue-collar town, with 46.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Springport, you'll notice that it is more blue-collar than most other communities in America.
+46.61% of Springport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Springport is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Springport who work in healthcare suport services (10.17%), management occupations (6.78%), and office and administrative support (6.50%).

 The per capita income in Springport in 2022 was $21,189, which is low income relative to Michigan and the nation.
 This equates to an annual income of $84,756 for a family of four.
 However, Springport contains both very wealthy and poor people as well.